dougeby/IntuneDocs/intune/device-supervised-mode.md

 ## Identify a supervised device

 To determine if a device is supervised, check the lock screen or **About** page:
-- On the lock screen, it will say **This iPhone is managed by "Company Name".**
+- On the device's lock screen, it will say **This iPhone is managed by "Company Name".**
-- On the **About** page, it will say **This iPhone is supervised.
+- On the device's **About** page, it will say **This iPhone is supervised.
 Company name can monitor your Internet traffic and locate this device.**